ThatGuyAgain42/osu-skins/README.md

-# osu-skins
-practical applications for what ive learned about markdown formatting for README files and now also githubpages
+practical applications for what ive learned about markdown formatting for README files and also github pages